 The desire to look perfect has never been greater than it is today.
 Our obsession with selfies and having a perfectly photoshopped look online and in real life fuels this trend.
 According to statistics, minimally invasive cosmetic procedures have increased by almost 200 percent since the year 2000.
+More people are going to places like Legacy Plastic Surgery & Aesthetics that can provide them with a glamorous makeover that can really boost their confidence.
+They just need to make sure they research the company they get their surgery with so they know they’re in safe hands.
 The speed of advancements in cosmetic technology is also fueling the industry.
 Here are seven trends for plastic surgery in 2019.

 2. More male procedures